dcodemaxz/vikaru-baileys/README.md

 ## ⚠️ Disclaimer

-This project is not affiliated with WhatsApp Inc.\
+This project is not affiliated with `WhatsApp Inc`.\
 Use it responsibly.
 Avoid spam, abuse, or illegal activity.

 <details>